Shane Watson vs A Mishra - IPL H2H Stats, Rivalry Analysis & Cricket Insights

 A Mishra

-Shane Watson has scored 79 runs from 67 balls against A Mishra in IPL history.
-However, A Mishra has dismissed him 5 times.
+Shane Watson has scored 79 runs from 67 balls against A Mishra in IPL history (Strike Rate: 117.91).
+However, A Mishra has dismissed Shane Watson 5 times across all IPL seasons.

 🏏 Shane Watson vs A Mishra: The Complete IPL Rivalry Analysis